 • Your child is adapting to a new routine and is able to understand that study time is study time.
 They’re motivated to get the work done – even if playing Xbox is the overall goal.

 • Your child displays confidence in their ability to do the work – even if only in their favourite subjects.

 • Your child can take initiative to find answers to questions that confuse them – either by going over the materials again or by “Googling it.”

 • Your child feels relaxed with you as their temporary teacher.
 They are not anxious about working with you.

 Note that none of these signs relate to the actual course work.
 As a newbie teacher (and let’s all take a moment to appreciate teachers.
 Seriously.
-Not all heroes wear capes) your main goal is to facilitate learning – not to transform your student to a straight-A student at this time of change and confusion.
+Not all heroes wear capes), your main goal is to facilitate learning – not to transform your student into a straight-A student at this time of change and confusion.

 How to access the Queensland Schools Worksheets